DigiBatt/bmgen/README.md

 To build the modules for the web version, the provided install script can be used:

     ./install.sh

+The documentation is built using the script

+    ./build_docs.sh

 ## Usage

-The easiest way to get started is using the [web version](https://openbat.isea.rwth-aachen.de/bmgen/) in the browser.
-The web version can also be started locally by running the command:
+The easiest way to get started is using the web version by running the command:

     bmgen-server